-(see p.
-5 of History and Myth).
+(see History and Myth).
 The flag consists of three equal vertical bands of green (hoist side), white (center), and red (right).
 Green signifies hope, joy, and love; red symbolizes hardiness, bravery, strength, and valor; and white represents peace and honesty.
-Centered in the white panel is Mexico's coat of arms, an image derived from a legend that claims the Aztec people settled where they saw an eagle on a cactus eating a snake (see p.
-15 of History and Myth).
+Centered in the white panel is Mexico's coat of arms, an image derived from a legend that claims the Aztec people settled where they saw an eagle on a cactus eating a snake (see History and Myth).